 Budget Is the Foundation

-Before choosing a specific car, decide how much you’re willing to spend—not just on the purchase price but on ongoing costs.
+Before choosing a specific car, decide how much youโre willing to spendโnot just on the purchase price but on ongoing costs.
 Consider fuel efficiency, insurance premiums, maintenance, and repairs.
 Monthly payments may seem manageable, but hidden costs quickly add up.
-It’s better to start with a realistic number and then search within that range than to stretch beyond what’s comfortable and end up regretting the financial strain.
+Itโs better to start with a realistic number and then search within that range than to stretch beyond whatโs comfortable and end up regretting the financial strain.
+While most costs can be important for the car’s operation, some buyers may also allocate part of their budget to personalization to make their new vehicle truly unique.
+This could include aftermarket upgrades or distinctive cosmetic changes, like consideringย private platesย to add a personal touch right from the start.

 Purpose Dictates the Type of Vehicle